maxrossello/redmine_translation_terms/README.md

 # Redmine Translation Terms

-Tested with Redmine version matching the plugin version.
-Other supported versions come with dedicated tags.
+The plugin version corresponds to minimum version of Redmine required.
+Look at dedicated branch for each Redmine version.

+Allows to customize specific terms in Redmine translations, and allows third party plugins to support translations containing customizable terms.
 *En*, *en-GB* and *it* locales are supported.

-Allows to customize specific terms in Redmine translations, and allows third party plugins to support translations containing customizable terms.

 ## TL;DR